vijay-21-natarajan/quest1/Approach.md

 The system accepts:

-1. A video URL or local video file
+1. A YouTube video URL
 2. A target dialogue/text

 The system then searches the video using multiple sources of evidence: